jaantollander/masters-thesis/content/40_results.md

 \label{fig:entry-ids-mds}
 ](figures/entry_ids_mds.svg)

-TODO: illustrates a large number of missing job ids compared to intact ones

-TODO: why MDT loads seem unbalanced?
+TODO: why do MDT loads seem unbalanced?

 \newpage

 ![
+*We can see many missing job IDs compared to intact ones for non-system users, many entries for system users, systematic generation of malformed entry identifiers, and a balanced load between OSTs.*
 The number of entries for each of the 24 OSTs during a sample of 113 Jobstats outputs taken every 2 minutes from 2022-03-04.
 Each subplot shows a different identifier format; line color indicates \textcolor{non-system-user}{non-system users} and \textcolor{system-user}{system users}; and each line shows a different OST for a given user type.
 The first subplot shows the number of correct entries for login and utility nodes, and the second subplot shows them for compute nodes.